Unitarity Constraints on non-minimal Universal Extra Dimensional Model: Results

 The discontinuity along the curves corresponds to different values of pole masses of the propagators.
-The conservation of KK-parity ensures that, whether $n=1$ or $n=2$, only even KK-modes can arise (here it is denoted by $q$, see Appendix A) along the propagators.
+The conservation of KK-parity ensures that, whether $n=1$ or $n=2$, only even KK-modes can arise along the propagators (the KK index along the propagator is denoted by $q$).
 When $a_{0}$ is considered as a function of $R_{\phi}$ for a fixed value of $sR^{2}$ for specific KK-mode (in Fig.~\ref{figa0}, $sR^{2}=50$ and $n=2$), variation of $|{\rm Re}~a_{0}|$ is a straight line and will be greater than half at the same value of $R_{\phi}$ at which the violation occurs with the variation of $sR^{2}$ even at large $s$ limit.